 Purple Plus mattress: Review in brief

-- Soft feel where you need softness
+- A customizable feel makes it firmer or softer where you need it

 Best for: Hot sleepers; couples; all sleeping positions

 Materials: Premium foam; GelFlex Grid